skip-mev/skipper/cyclic-arbitrage/README.md

 ```
 MNEMONIC = "<your mnemonic>"
 ```
-Also make sure your example.env name matches call back in main.py
+Also make sure your .env file from the previous command (`juno.env`, or whatever you named it) matches the call back field in `main.py`
 ```
 # Load environment variables
 load_dotenv('envs/juno.env')